typelevel/Laika/docs/using-laika/embedded.md

-### Pretty Print Output
+### Formatted AST Output

-Laika also supports a PrettyPrint renderer which can be useful for debugging.
+Laika also supports a AST renderer which can be useful for debugging.
 It visualizes the document tree model while shortening longer text spans into one line:

     val input = "some *text* example"

-    Transform from Markdown to PrettyPrint fromString input toString
+    Transform from Markdown to AST fromString input toString

     res0: java.lang.String = Document - Blocks: 1
     .
 Paragraph - Spans: 3